norgeous/CHIP-customiser/README.md

 Port 80 jump off point for other services (lists all open ports).
 Can be accesed via http://router.admin/

 ##### wifi_ap
-Broadcast wifi ap on wlan1, causes chip to act as router if wlan0 is connected to the internet.
+Broadcast wifi ap on wlan1, causes chip to act as router (if wlan0 is connected to the internet).

 ##### pihole
 Network wide adblocker using DNS installed to port 8080.
 Works well with wifi_ap.